Making an API Request

 * [The npm parse-link-header package](https://www.npmjs.com/package/parse-link-header)

-The response also includes a `X-Total-Count` header which exposes the total number of records across all pages.
+Responses also include an `X-Total-Count` header, which is the total number of items across all pages.

-You can request a specific page using the `page` query param.
+You can request a specific page with the `page` query parameter.
 For example:

 ```